dfelinto/blender-manual/manual/modeling/modifiers/generate/booleans.rst

    The Boolean modifier.

-Intersect
+Operation
+   :Intersect:
       Everything inside both the target mesh and the modified mesh is kept.
       If the target is a collection, then only the inside of *all* meshes is kept.
-Union
+   :Union:
       The target mesh or collection is added to the modified mesh, removing any interior faces.
-Difference
+   :Difference:
       The target mesh, or collection of meshes, is subtracted from the modified mesh (everything *outside* of the target mesh or collection is kept).

 Operand Type
    Choose the type of the operand (target).